chinchon/sql-formatting-tools/README.md

 # sql-formatting-tools

 ## Stored Procedure

-##### PreStandardize
-PreStandardize creates a new table with standardized column names and applies cleansing to the data.
-This procedure only requires the original and new table names.
-A preliminary table will be created with the new table name.
+* PreStandardize: creates a new table with standardized column names and applies cleansing to the data.

 ## Functions
 * BlankToNull: returns NULL instead of blanks, useful for fields that cannot be blank, e.g. DATE